 hostname% xil\display -I 0

 - 4. Connect an audio line input device to the audio input jack and connect speakers to the audio line output jack. - 5.
 Run the olk\audloop program to test the audio capabilities of the card.
-To do this, type:
+Type:

 hostname% olk\audloop